 - No bonds or mutual funds

-- Trading fees: No fees on stocks, ETFs, options, or crypto trades.
-Robinhood does collect a “spread” fee, which is the difference between the buy and sell price of a trade.
+- Trading fees: No commission fees on stocks, ETFs, options, and crypto trades.

 Pros & cons